iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 1 reviews"/>
 </p>

+> Excelsior Pass is a violation of out health privacy.
+Let's not think this is okay.<br> :date: __2021-03-26 23:12:01__

+> Have to use it to rate it.
+Day 1<br> :date: __2021-03-25 14:55:31__

+> Designed for ios only.<br> :date: __2021-03-25 07:20:15__

+> Lacking in functionality to inform users...
+Doesn't link outside the app to get additional up-to-date information and directives from government agencies.<br> :date: __2021-03-25 05:47:54__

+> It never alerted me to anything.
+Bet it just says on us.<br> :date: __2021-03-24 22:14:08__

+> Uninstalling this app as it doesn't seem to actually be used by any NYC contact tracing group.
+When I tested positive for covid, neither of the two contact tracing officials brought it up or could give me a code to notify people I was in contact with.
+What was the point lol?<br> :date: __2021-03-22 20:41:51__

 > My wife's boyfriend told me that I should be using this app while I am out playing pokémon GO with my other frienx, or rioting and arsoning with my comrades.
 Because he doesn't want me bringing this filthy virus into his bedroom.
 The joke is on him, it's not his bedroom.
 Our place is owned by a coveting filthy landlord.
 I asked my frienx john, she/they agreed, i respect xie's truth.<br> :date: __2021-03-19 06:23:14__

 > Kinda useless<br> :date: __2021-03-16 17:45:53__